setcooki/wp/README.md

 ### Usage

+#### Plugins

-The most likely szenario developing wordpress plugins with this framework is to extend from the `Setcooki\Wp\Plugin` class and init the plugin from your plugin file that gets bootstrapped/loaded from wordpress once plugin is activated.
-The base plugin class comes with minimum needed plugin functionality to get you kick-started.
-Extend from that class and implement your basic plugin functionality
+The most likely scenario developing wordpress plugins/themes with this framework is to extend from the `Setcooki\Wp\Wp` class and init the plugin/theme from your plugin/theme class that gets bootstrapped/loaded from wordpress once plugin is activated.
+The base plugin/theme class comes with minimum needed functionality to get you kick-started.
+Extend from that class and implement your basic plugin/theme functionality

 ```php
 class MyPlugin extends \Setcooki\Wp\Plugin